RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-02-beaglebone-black-ubuntu.markdown

 This article will show how to install Ubuntu on the BeagleBone Black.  _Gotchas_ will be pointed out along the way.
 Where possible, I will explain the reasons behind my decisions so that you can make different choices if you like.
 <!--more-->
+###Disclaimer: You Could Destroy Everything
+Procedures described here will ask you to use the `sudo` command. [sudo endows users with great power](http://xkcd.com/149/).
+You could destroy all of the data on your computer by using `sudo` incorrectly.
+Further, since technology changes rapidly, everything you see here could be out of date by the time you read this.
+Please be careful, and double-check everything through your own sources.

 ###First Gotcha: Ubuntu 13 on the Bone
 As of this writing, Ubuntu 12 runs well on the BeagleBone Black, but Ubuntu 13 does not.
 My Ubuntu 13 installation appeared to be successful, but the Ubuntu 13 GUI hung up immediately after login.
 The Ubuntu 13 command line interface worked fine.